A patient has the right:

 - Be respectful of hospital property.

 - Follow hospital policies and procedures:

 - Tobacco use of any type strictly prohibited on all Freeman Health System properties; nicotine replacement options offered for all admitted patients.

 - Mandatory check by hospital maintenance personnel of all personal electrical appliances (hair dryer, electric razor, etc.) before use in the hospital.

-Patients should ensure the fulfillment financial obligations related to hospital care within a reasonable period of time and take personal responsibility for arrangement, payment, and liability of any private duty care.
+Patients should ensure the fulfillment of financial obligations related to hospital care within a reasonable period of time and take personal responsibility for arrangement, payment and liability of any private duty care.

 If you have any questions regarding these rights or safety issues, concerns about a possible rights violation or a complaint about your care, please ask to speak with the nurse manager of the unit where you are a patient or contact Patient Relations at ext.
 4940.
 You may also address a concern by contacting the State of Missouri Department of Health and Senior Services Bureau of Health Services Regulation (573.751.6303 or 800.392.0210).

 Discrimination in provision of services is prohibited by law.
 The Missouri Department of Social Services and Freeman provide services on a nondiscriminatory basis.
 If you believe that you have been discriminated against because of your race, color, sex, religion, national origin, age, disability or veteran status, you may file a complaint directly with this facility, with the Department of Health and Human Services (800.368.1019) or with the Department of Social Services, Office of Civil Rights (PO Box 1527, Jefferson City, MO 65102; 800.776.8014).